pravega/pravega/README.md

 Contribute
 ----------

-Become one of early contributors!
-We thrive to build an welcoming and open community for anyone who wants to use the system or contribute to it.
+Become one of the contributors!
+We thrive to build a welcoming and open community for anyone who wants to use the system or contribute to it.
 [Here](https://github.com/pravega/pravega/wiki/Contributing) we describe how to contribute to Pravega!